-The Character Appraisal summarises aspects of the parish built-environment that are characteristic of the parish and which, individually or in combination, are considered to be essential in order to maintain the character and appearance of the parish.
+42. The Character Appraisal (see Appendix 1) summarises aspects of the built-environment that are characteristic of the parish and which, individually or in combination, are considered to be essential in order to maintain the character and appearance of the parish.
 New development must have due regard to this, although this should not stifle innovation, which is welcomed.
 This policy applies to new residential development as well as other types of development, including extensions.